-Every different color is a divergent execution of a work-item.
+Every different color is a divergent execution.

 Instruction divergence happens in real-world applications.
 There is some support in current architectures to avoid the pain of simple if-thenelse divergence, but beyond that performance falls off a cliff.

 Instruction Divergence